uvadlc/uva_dlc_practicals_2020/assignment_1/1_mlp_cnn/README.md

 ### Assignment update on 02.11.2020:
-Correction in Figure 1 and clarification of Question 4 a).
+* Correction in Figure 1 and clarification of Question 4 a).
+* The description of the ELU activation function has been moved from Section 1.1 to the end of Section 1.2.